JanX2/AVSimplePlayerOSX-swift/ReadMe.txt

 ===========================================================================
 BUILD REQUIREMENTS:

-Xcode 5.0 or later, Mac OS X v10.9 or later
+Swift 5.0 or later, Xcode 10.2 or later, macOS v10.14 or later

 ===========================================================================
 RUNTIME REQUIREMENTS: